 - Ever since our son started sleeping through the night, we’ve had pretty much every evening to ourselves.
 Sure, we’re at home, but those evenings give us a semblance of life without kids.

 - It’s easier to drop our son off with during the day so that we can grab lunch or run an errand.
 Do “date days” count?

 - Staying up late and partying are only fun up to the point when your kid wakes up at 7am the next day.

 Whether you go out regularly or once in a while is completely up to you.
 Some couples may not have a plethora of available babysitters while others rely on couple time to maintain a sense of sanity in parenthood.

-That said, I understand and encourage whatever date nights you can manage to make happen.
+That said, date nights for married couples is still important, however way you manage to make them happen.
 Why?

 - You’re reminded of your role as a partner and not just as a parent.
 When you have a healthy relationship first with yourself and then with your partner, that translates to a happy and healthy relationship with your kids.